ikubicki/fibaro-openweather/README.md

 An alternative to YR weather provider, that is default weather provider for HC3.

-Beside main virtual device, it provides couple other virtual devices (sensors) that show current:
+Beside weather provider, it allows to create couple other companion  devices (sensors) that show current values for:
 * Temperature
 * Wind
 * Rain